HaijiangYan/AIOM/README.md

 ## Description

 **Why build AIOM?**
 - Customizing and deploying an online experiment can be really annoying!
-Previously, we use tools like JSpsych or Dallinger to code up an experiment, which either be intrinsically unsuitable for the inter-linked trials or takes a very long learning curve for people without prior experiences in Web development.
-To solve the problem, All-in-One MCMCP application was built for general, coding-friendly use.
-By using AIOM, researchers are able to design and deploy a local or online MCMCP experiment with just a few clicks on GUI.
+Previously, we use tools like JSpsych or Dallinger to code up an experiment, which either be intrinsically unsuitable for multi-task or takes a very long learning curve for people without prior experiences in Web development.
+To solve the problem, All-in-One Module was built for general, coding-friendly use.
+By using AIOM, researchers are able to design and deploy a local or online MCMCP experiment with just a few commands.
 Moreover, AIOM is open-sourced, which supports thorough customization for users with advanced programming skills and very specific need.
-Otherwise for most users, the basic functions within the GUI should be enough.
+Otherwise for most users, the basic templates and functions should be enough.

 ## Getting Started